-At the advanced level, the department offers areas of study for both the prospective professional and the individual interested in geology but not intending to make it a career.
-The student interested in geology as a career should obtain the B.S. degree in geology.
-This course of study provides the fundamentals of earth science and supporting sciences necessary for successful graduate study or for employment as an entry level geologist.
+At the advanced level, the department offers areas of study for both the prospective professional and the individual interested in geology and/or environmental sciences but not intending to make it a career.
+The student interested in geology and/or environmental sciences as a career should obtain the B.S. degree in Geology.
+This course of study provides the fundamentals of earth science and supporting sciences necessary for successful graduate study or for employment as an entry level geologist or environmental scientist.
 Students who wish to terminate their education at the bachelor's level may find employment with an oil or mining company, an environmental firm, or a government agency.
 Qualified students are directed toward further study in a graduate program.
 It should be noted that the master's degree is usually obtained by those people who desire to be professional geologists and that a strong background in supporting sciences is increasingly desirable.
 The B.A. degree in geology is designed for students desiring a firm foundation in geology and liberal arts.
 The major is excellent preparation for someone who is interested in the business aspects of the petroleum industry or environmental management and is good preparation for some specialties in law.